-How to Set Your Rates as a Virtual Assistant
+How to Set Your Virtual Assistant Rates

-When you first launch your Virtual Assistant business, there are 1,000 different questions to answer.
+When you first launch your virtual assistant business, there are 1,000 different questions to answer.
 It’s an exciting time, but, let’s be honest.
 It can be craaaazy confusing too, right?
+So let’s tackle one of the BIG questions I get asked often.
+It’s about how to set your virtual assistant rates.
+You know you’re thinking it, too…

 How much should I charge for my services?

-As a Virtual Assistant, you will be considered an Independent Contractor.
+As a virtual assistant, you will be considered an Independent Contractor.
 This means that you are contracted to perform services for others, without having the legal status of an employee.

 The great news?
 As an Independent Contractor, you choose how, when, and where to work — for as much or little time as you want!

 The not so great news?
 All the work that an HR department would handle for you as far as paying employment taxes, you get to do solo as an Independent Contractor.
-This means saving for and paying quarterly taxes and submitting all the necessary paperwork required to do so.
+This means saving for and paying quarterly taxes, and submitting all the necessary paperwork required to do so.

 Something to soften the blow — as an Independent Contractor, you’ll have the advantage of deducting any necessary expenses needed to operate and grow your biz from your taxes.